mongodb/redalert/DESIGN.md

 ## Author: Mathew Robinson <chasinglogic@gmail.com>

 ## Summary

-Redalert is a tool used for system validation.
-Similar to ChefSpec/ServerSpec however written in Python and configured with YAML to be more familiar to those used to working with Ansible.
+Redalert is a tool used for system validation, similar to ChefSpec/ServerSpec.
+It is written in Python and configured with YAML to be more familiar to those accustomed to working with Ansible.

 ## Behavioral Description

-Redalert will read yaml files containing tests and test configuration, it will then run these tests against the system and report the successes and failures.
+Redalert will read yaml files containing tests and test configuration, it will then run these tests against the system being tested and report the successes and failures.

 ## Detailed Design